Fancy Bermudez

-Fancy Bermudez (born 27 May 2002) is a Canadian rugby sevens player.
+Fancy Bermudez Chavez (born 27 May 2002) is a Canadian rugby union player.
+She competed for the Canadian sevens team at the 2022 Rugby World Cup Sevens, and made her international debut for the fifteens team in 2023.
+She won a silver medal at the 2024 Summer Olympics.

+Rugby career

 Bermudez was named in Canada's sevens squad and competed at the 2022 Commonwealth Games in Birmingham.
 Her side lost to New Zealand in the bronze medal match to finish in fourth place.

-She also competed for Canada at the Rugby World Cup Sevens in Cape Town.
+Bermudez also competed for Canada at the 2022 Rugby World Cup Sevens in Cape Town.
 They placed sixth overall after losing to Fiji in the fifth place final.